dmlc/xgboost/doc/python/callbacks.rst

 This document gives a basic walkthrough of callback function used in XGBoost Python package.
-In XGBoost 1.3, a new callback interface is designed for Python package, which provides the flexiblity of designing various extension for training.
+In XGBoost 1.3, a new callback interface is designed for Python package, which provides the flexibility of designing various extension for training.
 Also, XGBoost has a number of pre-defined callbacks for supporting early stopping, checkpoints etc.